Learn the art of teaching theatre in our Theatre Education & Applied Theatre (MA/MFA) program.

 - 36 credit hours

-- Full-time students usually complete degree in one to two years
+- Full-time students usually complete degree in 1–2 years

-- Part-time students usually complete the degree in two-and-a-half years
+- Part-time students usually complete the degree in 2–4.5 years

 - Fall admission only

 - Full-time students usually complete degree in 2.5–3 years